 for all $k\in K$, $X\in \gf$ and $v\in V$. \end{itemize}

-Note that if $(\pi, E)$ is a weakly admissible Banach representation of $G$, then the space of $K$-finite vectors of $E$, say $E_K$, consists of smooth vectors and is stable under $\gf$ -- in other words $E_K$ is a weakly admissible $(\gf, K)$-module.

-Let us emphasize that a weakly admissible $(\gf,K)$-module is not necessary finitely generated as a $\gf$-module.
-For example the tensor product of two infinite dimensional highest weight modules for $\sl(2,\R)$ is admissible but not finitely generated as a $\gf$-module.
-This brings us to the notion of a {\it Harish-Chandra module} or {\it admissible $(\gf, K)$-module} by which we understand a $(\gf, K)$-module $V$ such that one of the following equivalent conditions hold:
+\begin{rem} (a) If $(\pi, E)$ is a weakly admissible Banach representation of $G$, then $E^{K-{\rm fin}}$ consists of smooth vectors and is stable under $\gf$ -- in other words $E^{K-{\rm fin}}$ is a weakly admissible $(\gf, K)$-module. (b) Let us emphasize that a weakly admissible $(\gf,K)$-module is not necessary finitely generated as a $\gf$-module.
+For example the tensor product of two representations of the holomorphic discrete series for $(\gf, K)$=$(\sl(2,\R), \SO(2, \R))$ is admissible but not finitely generated as a $\gf$-module. \end{rem}